Forecasting with Feedback: Introduction

+These results are clearly in violation of the canonical properties of optimal predictions under quadratic loss and no feedback.
+There is a long tradition in the forecasting literature of interpreting such violations as evidence of either ($i$) forecasters' ``irrationality'': \cite{mincer:1969aa}, \cite{zarnowitz:1985aa}, \cite{keane:1989aa, keane:1990aa}, \cite{romer:2000aa}, \cite{croushore:2012aa}, \cite{patton2012aa}, \cite{rossi:2016aa}, among many others; or ($ii$) asymmetries in the forecaster's loss function: \cite{granger:1969aa}, \cite{elliott:2005aa, elliott:2008ab}, \cite{patton:2007aa}, \cite{capistran:2008aa} and others.
+Our analysis shows that in the presence of feedback a third interpretation is possible, and that in this case the forecaster's loss function alone no longer determines the properties of optimal forecasts.

-In this section we present some stylized properties of Green Book (GB) inflation forecasts produced by the Federal Reserve staff over several decades.\footnote{The Green Book is now the Teal Book, but we keep the traditional name.} There is little question that feedback should be a relevant consideration in evaluating the properties of GB forecasts.
-The Federal Open Market Committee uses these forecasts in formulating monetary policy, which then affects realized inflation in the future (among other things).
-We demonstrate some remarkable patterns that our theory can speak to, but have been attributed to preferences or irrationality in the existing literature.
-We highlight and discuss the following two facts:
+\paragraph{Empirical motivation} Understanding why forecasts may be (optimally) biased has practical relevance.
+For instance, important economic forecasts exhibit systematic bias for reasons that are not immediately clear.
+As a case in point, we present some stylised properties of Greenbook (GB) inflation forecasts, produced by the Federal Reserve staff over several decades.\footnote{The Greenbook is now called the Tealbook, but we keep the traditional (and more widely known) name.} There is little question that feedback should be a relevant consideration in evaluating the properties of GB forecasts, since the Federal Open Market Committee uses these forecasts in formulating monetary policy, which then affects realised inflation in the future (among other economic variables).\footnote{GB forecasts are often viewed as conditional on a given policy (i.e., interest rate path), rather than strategically anticipating the FOMC's response.
+While the construction of GB forecasts does start with a conditioning assumption, this interest rate path is already chosen somewhat judiciously (\cite{reifscneider:2008aa}) and the final forecasts admittedly involve further judgmental adjustments (\cite{reifschneider:1997aa}).
+If these judgments are based on expectations of the FOMC's reaction to the forecast, the original conditioning assumption may lose its meaning, lending GB forecasts an unconditional flavor.}